 Strong vs weak

-- Strong: passport with multiple recent Schengen, US, or Australian visa stamps demonstrating travel discipline.
+[!CALLOUT tip] Strong: Passport with multiple recent Schengen, US, or Australian visa stamps, demonstrates established travel discipline and visa compliance history.

-- Weak: passport less than 6 months old with no prior travel history.
+[!CALLOUT warning] Weak: Passport less than 6 months old with no prior travel history, raises questions about intent and increases scrutiny on all other evidence.

 Required